Predicting every Premier League team's top goalscorer in 2025/26

 Last season's Golden Boot winner in the Championship, Joel Piroe will be leading the line in the Premier League for the very first time in 2025/26, and we're backing him to pick up where he left off last season - ending the campaign as Leeds' top Premier League goalscorer.

 While defenders will be trickier to beat in the top tier, Piroe knows where the net is, and with Leeds looking primed to bring an exciting approach to the PL, expect plenty of chances to fall his way - and for the Dutchman to take them.
+He hasn't scored yet, but it's a long season, and he will have his moments.

 Liverpool - Mohamed Salah

-Despite the signings of Florian Wirtz and Hugo Ekitike - and the potential addition of Alexander Isak - it's impossible to look past Mohamed Salah in a Liverpool shirt, with the Egyptian heading into the 2025/26 campaign hunting for his fifth Premier League golden boot.
+Despite the signings of Florian Wirtz and Hugo Ekitike - and the addition of Alexander Isak - it's impossible to look past Mohamed Salah in a Liverpool shirt, with the Egyptian heading into the 2025/26 campaign hunting for his fifth Premier League golden boot.

 Manchester City - Erling Haaland

-Despite competition from the likes of Omar Marmoush and Phil Foden, Erling Haaland is the bookies' early favourite to win the Premier League Golden Boot next season, with his range of goals something to admire.
+Despite competition from the likes of Omar Marmoush and Phil Foden, Erling Haaland is the bookies' early favourite to win the Premier League Golden Boot this season, with his range of goals being something to admire.
 That being said, if he struggles with injuries again, the door could open for another player to pounce and de-throne the Norwegian - so this is an open race.

 Manchester United - Bruno Fernandes